 Now I will be showing you how as a WordPress website administrator or editor you can create such interactive tables in WordPress.

-First of all, You need to download & install Ninja Tables plugin.
-For a detailed know-how about the installation process: [readme].
+First of all, you need to download & install Ninja Tables plugin.
+For detailed know-how about the installation process: [readme].

 Clicking on the “Add Table” button will open a dialogue box containing the necessary information to fill up for creating a table.
 After filling the form, click on the “Add” button.
 Then, a table will be created with its column options.

 A page will open dynamically with a form to fill the necessary information about the columns under the respective table.
 Each form represents one column of that table.
 After filling out one form, click on to the “Add column” button to move on to the next column.

 A column will be created named Plan 1 under Hosting Service table.
 We can click the “Add Column” button to add more columns to the table.